How to Create a Successful Graduate Teaching Assistant Training and Development Program

 - Train and orient GTAs into your academic program

-This interactive and engaging seminar equips you with an enhanced understanding of your own role in developing GTAs and preparing them for success.
+This engaging seminar equips you with an enhanced understanding of your own role in developing GTAs and preparing them for success.

 - Understand the pedagogical and communication competencies required of GTAs and how to help GTAs build them